Last updated: 1 October 2019

 The lower levy rate will also reduce the surplus that has accrued in the building levy account without affecting the level of service MBIE provides to levy payers.

-At the same time, the scope of the levy will be widened to allow MBIE to spend it on activities related to the broader stewardship of the sector, such as implementing the Construction Sector Accord.
+The scope of the levy is also being widened.
+If the change is approved by Parliament, MBIE would be able to spend it on activities related to the broader stewardship of the sector.
 Stewardship is crucial to the development of an efficient, high-quality regulatory system.
 All expenditure will continue to be for the benefit of levy payers and within Treasury guidelines.

 Updating offences and penalties